 One of the most satisfying Excel applications I ever did was as a dental practice owner was automating data entry to our MYOB Accounting system using Excel.
+It involved using Excel templates to upload an accounting system.
 It worked well for many years without me touching it.

 At quarterly BAS time, I would sit down and punch in 3 months worth of sales entries for our practice from a workbook called the Cash Book where we summarized our daily transactions.
 We had a 4 chair practice and took Cash/Cheques, EFTPOS, HiCaps and Credit Cards so I would have a journal for each day with about 8 lines with data granularity for the 4 providers and the 4 payment types.
 So 8 lines X about 60 work days per quarter that was 480 lines of tedious data entry, yuck!
 Used to take me about 3 hours and I hated it.

 I had tried to import to MYOB from an Excel template a few times but it always mysteriously failed.
 One day I just got the right Indian lady on the MYOB Sydney support line who persevered with the steps and it worked.
 I was so grateful to that clever lady.
 Once I knew it would work I then set about to add automation to the process.
 After it was completed entering Cash Book enties to my Accounting system went from 3 horrible hours work to just 2 minutes.
 That is a beautiful thing.
 I think we owned the practice for another 8 years after this so 8 years X 4 quarters x 3 hours each quarter = 96 hours that’s 12 work days saved of really unenjoyable work.
 I also extended this concept to other entries that had to be done which I briefly explain below and post later, so it got even better than this.

 Maybe some of you are thinking what’s he on about, key punching into Excel is no different to key punching into my accounting software so where is the saving?